 AVCC declares that he has no competing interests.

 Dr Khashayar Sakhaee and Dr Alberto V Cabo Chan Jr. would like to gratefully acknowledge Dr Lisa Leinau, a previous contributor to this topic.
-LL declares that she has no competing interests.

 Veterans Administration Hospital

 KO declares that she has no competing interests.